 I said that I wish …

 Never mind!
-You are now, officially, not making any sense!
-We saw them in…when did we see them?
-2013?
+You are now, officially, making no sense!
+We saw them in 2013.
 And Glenn was fine, so, I have no idea what you’re talking about.

 Well that is your problem!
 By the way, can I have your copies of the Eagles’ self-titled album and “One of These Nights” on vinyl?

 You’re asking me if you can “have” albums that are here?
 Did you think I was going to give them to somebody else?